 "Don't forget me" | Portrait at the Wallace Collection

-I saw something I liked at the Wallace Collection, off Marylebone High Street:
+I saw this portrait at the Wallace Collection, off Marylebone High Street, and I liked it very much.

 What grabbed me was not just the portrait, but the big elaborate gilt frame around it – with shadow falling across the upper horizontal and light bouncing off the lower one.